vWernay/lua/README.md

 -- Note: getmetatable(m).__index == glm

--- Convert the matrix to a quaternion;
+-- Convert the matrix to a quaternion
 > m:toQuat()
 quat(0.953717, {0.300706, 0.000000, 0.000000})

--- Apply a rotation to the matrix (note, there are nine variations of glm::rotate);
-m2 = m:rotate(math.rad(35.0), vec3(1, 0, 0))
+-- Apply a rotation to the matrix (note, there are nine variations of glm::rotate) m2 = m:rotate(math.rad(35.0), vec3(1, 0, 0))

--- Extract XZY Angles;
+-- Extract XZY Angles
 > glm.degrees(vec(m2:extractEulerAngleXZY()))
 vec3(70.000000, -0.000000, 0.000000)

--- spherical linear interpolation of the matrices as quaternions;
+-- spherical linear interpolation of the matrices as quaternions
 > slerp(m:toQuat(), m2:toQuat(), 2/glm.pi)
 quat(0.877641, {0.479318, 0.000000, 0.000000})